Estimated reading time: 12 minutes

 (c) The criminal penalty in paragraph (a) does not apply to any person … whose ability to possess firearms and ammunition has been restored under subdivision 1d.

 Subd.
 1d.
 Judicial restoration of ability to possess firearms and ammunition by felon.
-A person prohibited by state law from … possessing, or receiving a firearm or ammunition because of a conviction or a delinquency adjudication for committing a crime of violence may petition a court to restore the person’s ability to posses … firearms and otherwise deal with firearms and ammunition.
+A person prohibited by state law from … possessing, or receiving a firearm or ammunition because of a conviction or a delinquency adjudication for committing a crime of violence may petition a court to restore the person’s ability to possess … firearms and otherwise deal with firearms and ammunition.

 The court may grant the relief sought if the person shows good cause to do so and the person has been released from physical confinement. …